 ‘Four people conspired in closed room to disqualify me,’ claims Imran Khan

-Former Prime Minister and Pakistan Tehreek-e-Insaf (PTI) supremo Imran Khan on Thursday claimed that four people conspired in a closed room and then planned to disqualify him.
+Former Prime Minister and Pakistan Tehreek-e-Insaf (PTI) supremo Imran Khan on Thursday claimed that four people conspired in a closed room to disqualify him.

 “Chief Election Commissioner, you have understood for the first time what foreign funding is.
 We have been sent a lot of money by overseas Pakistanis,” he added.

-Imran Khan further said that to the slavery of the IMF Pakistanis have to spread their hands before IMF, adding that by mobilizing overseas Pakistanis country can be saved from further debts.
+Imran Khan further said that due to the slavery of the IMF, Pakistanis have to spread their hands, adding that by mobilizing overseas Pakistanis’ country can be saved from further debts.

-The former PM challenged and said that the Tosha Khana case should be heard openly, adding that the cases of Nawaz Sharif, Zardari, Yousaf Raza Gilani should also be heard.
-Things would become crystal clear.
+The former PM challenged and said that the Tosha Khana case should be heard openly, adding that the cases of Nawaz Sharif, Zardari, and Yousaf Raza Gilani should also be heard.
+Things would become crystal clear, Imran added.